ge-hall/100DaysOfCode/log.md

 Also interested in delving deeper into webpack so here goes.

+* forked and cloned create-react-app
+* using yarn for first time
+* output a bit friendlier thatn npm IMO

+**Thoughts**  Really got to do some coding.

+**Link(s) to work**

+### Day 3: September 27, 2018

+**Today's Progress**: Yet another topic to explore.
+Looking at RedCap API.
+RedCap is a research capture tool.
+In summary, a survey tool which includes all the features requires for research projects that might be performed by a University.

+Today, I only got account access but to use the API playground or hit the api with some cURL posts, or use express is not yet possible as I had ot apply for an API key and the campus administrator needs to action this request.

+So tonight's time will be spent on watching videos and reading API docs.

 **Thoughts**  Really got to do some coding.

 **Link(s) to work**